Witchfinder General (film): Reassessment

 After its initial release in the spring of 1968, several critics began championing the film in the UK and US.
 Critics praised the film as Reeves's best work, and highlighted the film's pacing.
 Critics positively highlighted the English countryside as the setting and the performances by the actors.
 In 2000, Derek Malcolm included Witchfinder General as part of his series The Century of Films, a list of what he considered to be the one hundred most "artistically or culturally important" films of the 20th Century.
-The film has obtained cult status, which J. Hoberman of the Village Voice attributed to the death of its director before the film's release, the acting performance of the cast, and the depiction of evil acts by political figures resonating with audiences.
+In 2005, the magazine Total Film named Witchfinder General the 15th-greatest horror film of all time.
+The film has obtained cult status, which J. Hoberman of The Village Voice attributed to the death of its director before the film's release, the actors' performances, and the depiction of evil acts by political figures, which resonated with audiences.

 A contrary assessment came from Alex Cox, who in his introduction to the film in a 1992 episode of BBC2's Moviedrome, praised Price's performance as being "untroubled" by his American accent, but otherwise described the film as a "fairly routine Price horror film".
 He also stated that the film's violence was tame compared to the Friday the 13th and A Nightmare on Elm Street films.

 While some reviewers have praised the film for its historical accuracy, others have questioned its adherence to historical fact.
-Malcolm Gaskill, fellow and former Director of Studies in history at Churchill College, Cambridge, critiqued the film as "a travesty of historical truth" and stated that the only historically accurate facts in the film were that Hopkins and his assistant tortured, tried, and hung John Lowes, the vicar of Brandeston.
+Malcolm Gaskill, fellow and former Director of Studies in history at Churchill College, Cambridge, critiqued the film as "a travesty of historical truth" and stated that the only historically accurate facts in the film were that Hopkins and his assistant tortured, tried, and hanged John Lowes, the vicar of Brandeston.
 Based on its historical accuracy Gaskill rated the film 3/10.